SamGijsen/AlphaZero_Homebrew/README.md

 * `self_play.py`: Uses MCTS to run games and logs all activity for evaluation and training.
 * `TTT_env.py`: TicTacToe environment.

 The resulting `Self_Play` and `Training` classes allow for a recursive process: first, a batch of games is played, which afterwards serve as training data for the DNNs.
-If all goes well, the trained DNNs allow for better on the next batch of games, and so on.
+If all goes well, the trained DNNs allow for better play on the next batch of games, and so on.
 This play-training loop is implemented in the notebook.
 Here is a preview:
 ```py

 for v in range(iterations):